How to Recycle Your Beauty Products the Right WayApril 29, 2021

-Did you know that the global cosmetics industry produces 120 billion units of packaging every year?
-These 120 billion units contribute to the loss of 18 million acres of forest every single year, according to research conducted by Zero Waste Week and published on the Stylist.
+Did you know that the global cosmetics industry produces 120 billion units of packaging each year?
+These units contribute to the loss of 18 million acres of forest every single year, according to research conducted by Zero Waste Week and published on the Stylist.
 Yep, I was devastated to learn this, too.
-As a beauty editor who tests and receives tons of products on a weekly basis, I’m often left feeling disheartened by how much plastic and waste is used in the packaging.
+As a beauty editor who receives and tests tons of products on a weekly basis, I’m often left feeling disheartened by how much plastic and waste is used in the packaging.
 That’s why whenever I hit pan on my favorite bronzer or finish my clarifying shampoo, I make it a point to recycle the leftovers in the appropriate bins — or at least what I thought were the appropriate bins.
 As it turns out, recycling cosmetic packaging correctly involves more research and information than I thought.

 To find out how to recycle my beauty products the right way, I reached out to Alex Payne, a publicist for TerraCycle —- a recycling program that offers a sustainable solution for those hard-to-recycle items.
 Read on for his top tips.